sindhureddy-6/Wanderlust/README.md

 # Wanderlust - Airbnb Clone

 Wanderlust is a web application inspired by the popular accommodation booking platform Airbnb.
-It aims to provide users with a seamless experience for finding and booking accommodations worldwide.

 ## Features